 Group work focuses on the cognitive behavioural models for anxiety and working through the thoughts and behaviours that maintain the anxiety and distress.
 Goal planning, setting and review are a key feature of group work.
 Other groups include behavioual workshops, compassionate mindfulness practice, stress vulnerability, relapse prevention and medical theoretical input.

-Mindfulness and self-compassion practice is an established component in the programme and has been integrated into the various cognitive models over the past five years.
+Mindfulness and self-compassion practice is an established component in the programme and has been integrated into the various cognitive models over the past ten years.
 This is predominantly a meditative experiential practice group however other aims include teaching service users to take care of themselves so they are able to live fuller and healthier lives.
 The practice facilitates changes in the service user’s perception of the source and nature of their difficulties, and their responses to them.
 Additionally, it promotes a way of being that helps service users manage and ‘be with' difficult sensations, emotions and cognitions.